 Enforcement:

 Enforcement of legal and safe bicycle riding behavior is an important step to educating the cycling community and normalizing responsible bicycling practices.
-According to UIPD Deputy Chief of Police Skip Frost, the UIPD normally begins each academic year with “educational” enforcement, consisting primarily of warnings intended to inform and educate cyclists about their rights and responsibilities.
+According to University of Illinois Public Safety (or keep it as UIPD), Deputy Chief of Police Skip Frost, the department normally begins each academic year with “educational” enforcement, consisting primarily of warnings intended to inform and educate cyclists about their rights and responsibilities.
 Over the course of the year, as they work to establish a culture of safety, the UIPD enacts a stricter enforcement approach through written citations for traffic violations by cyclists under the Illinois Vehicle Code, local municipal ordinances, or the University Bicycle Code.

 State and Local Ordinances